patternfly/patternfly-react/CONTRIBUTING.md

 $ git rebase upstream/master
 ```

-7. Push
+6. Push

 ```text
 $ git push origin my-branch
 ```

-8. Create a Pull Request
+7. Create a Pull Request

 [Open a pull request](https://help.github.com/articles/using-pull-requests/) with a clear title and description against the `master` branch.
 Please be sure to include all of the following in your PR:

 - Any relevant issues associated with this pull request (`enhancement` issues, `bug` issues, etc.)
-- Storybook and Documentation
-  - Include a link to the design documentation in the [PatternFly Pattern Library](http://www.patternfly.org/pattern-library/) if it exists.
-If a PatternFly design does not exist yet, then provide a description that explains when the component would be used and what goal or task it helps to accomplish.

-A link to the Storybook (PatternFly 3) and demo documentation (PatternFly 4) will be automatically generated and posted as a comment after the pull request build is complete.

 Once your pull request has been reviewed, if all conditions above have been met your pull request will be approved and merged.

-Please help in ensuring all relevant issues are closed and that any subsequent issues needed have been noted with this pull request.
+Please help in ensuring all relevant issues are closed and that any follow-up issues needed have created.

 ### Guidelines for React implementation from Core